MartinMiles/awesome-sitecore/readme.md

 - [PostDeploySteps](https://github.com/jst-cyr/NonlinearPostDeploySteps) - Post deploy steps for use with TDS.
 1) TDS Example project that triggers the post deploy step; 2) Sample web project to show pulling in the deploy step; 3) DeployStep class library that you can add to your solution.
 - [Sitecore Devops with AppVeyor](https://github.com/steviemcg/Sitecore.Devops.AppVeyor) - Sample solution which shows how to develop an open-source Sitecore module and hook it up with AppVeyor, a Continuous Delivery solution hosted in the cloud.
 - [Cake.Sitecore](https://github.com/asmagin/Cake.Sitecore) - Provides a set of pre-build [CAKE build] tasks to be used to simplify a configuration of CI/CD for Helix-based Sitecore projects.

+## Editing

+- [Sitecore Sweep](https://github.com/Kasaku/Sitecore.Sweep) - A simple extensible module for Sitecore for the automatic cleaning of HTML in Items.

 ## Extending Content Editor